annahutch/corrcoverage/README.md

   - Estimate the true genetic effect at the causal variant (see `est_mu` function)
-  - Obtain an accurate coverage estimate that the causal variant is contained within a credible set, the "corrected coverage estimate" (see `corrcov` function and "Corrected Coverage"" vignette)
+  - Obtain an accurate coverage estimate that the causal variant is contained within a credible set, the corrected coverage estimate (see `corrcov` function and "Corrected Coverage"" vignette)
   - Find a new "corrected" credible set with the desired coverage of the true causal variant (see `corrected_cs` function and